Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want a easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->

 #### Expectation(s):
+1. All **Lazy Favorite** recipes are returned.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
 1. Tester knows all recipes tagged as **Lazy Favorite**
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Scroll down to **Random Recipe** section.
+1. Scroll down to the **Random Recipe** section.
 1. Click on the button **Browse our Lazy Favorites!**.
-1. Check over returned recipes to make sure all appropriate recipes are shown.
+1. Check over the returned recipes to make sure all appropriate recipes are shown.

 #### Document Result(s):
-1. Documentation of any recipes that do not appropriately show up when **Browse our Lazy Favorites** button is clicked.
+1. If any **Lazy Favorite** recipes are not shown or non **Lazy Favorite** recipes are shown, record:
+    + Any **Lazy Favorite** recipes that are missing or incorrect recipes that showed up.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Recipe Favorites Function